sxxxhjjj/666/README.md

         ClearResetWaveTrigger("已禁用")
     end

+    local hasAutoStart = table.find(selectedOptions, "自动开始")
+    if hasAutoStart and canRun then
+        if not AutoStartEnabled then StartAutoStart() end
+    else
+        if AutoStartEnabled then StopAutoStart() end
+    end

     local hasAutoFillUp = table.find(selectedOptions, "自动填充")
     if hasAutoFillUp and canRun then
         if not AutoFillUpEnabled then AutoFillUpEnabled = true; StartAutoFillUpLoop() end